lechnerc77/azd-compatibility-azure-function/README.md

 I added the basic module-based setup also for the following resources:

-- Storage Account for the Azure Function vai  `./core/storage/storage-account.bicep`
+- Storage Account for the Azure Function via  `./core/storage/storage-account.bicep`
 - Key Vault via `./core/security/keyvault.bicep`.

-In accordance to the new setup I added the application specific setups (Azure Function *per se* and the Azure Storage Account for the output binding) via:
+In accordance with the new setup, I added the application specific setups (Azure Function *per se* and the Azure Storage Account for the output binding) via:

 ```bicep
 // Second Storage Account for Output Binding